andrew/ultimate-awesome/README.md

 - [Awesome-GPT-Store](https://github.com/Anil-matcha/Awesome-GPT-Store) - Custom GPT Store - A collection of major GPTS available in public.
 - [osx-and-ios-security-awesome](https://github.com/ashishb/osx-and-ios-security-awesome) - macOS and iOS related security tools.
 - [awesome-imbalanced-learning](https://github.com/ZhiningLiu1998/awesome-imbalanced-learning) - 😎 Everything about class-imbalanced/long-tail learning: papers, codes, frameworks, and libraries | 有关类别不平衡/长尾学习的一切：论文、代码、框架与库.
+- [awesome-neural-ode](https://github.com/Zymrael/awesome-neural-ode) - A collection of resources regarding the interplay between differential equations, deep learning, dynamical systems, control and numerical methods.
 - [awesome-deep-rl](https://github.com/tigerneil/awesome-deep-rl) - For deep RL and the future of AI. .
 - [awesome-json](https://github.com/burningtree/awesome-json) - A curated list of awesome JSON libraries and resources.
+- [Blockchain-Development-Resources](https://github.com/frankiefab100/Blockchain-Development-Resources) - The contents of this repository will help you launch a career in Blockchain development.
+How to deploy Smart contracts on Ethereum, build DApps, DeFi, DAO, NFT and Token protocol.
 - [awesome-search](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce, but not only) search and its awesomeness.
 - [awesome-spring-cloud](https://github.com/ityouknow/awesome-spring-cloud) - Spring Cloud 资源大全.
-- [Blockchain-Development-Resources](https://github.com/frankiefab100/Blockchain-Development-Resources) - The contents of this repository will help you launch a career in Blockchain development.
-How to deploy Smart contracts on Ethereum, build DApps, DeFi, DAO, NFT and Token protocol.
-- [awesome-neural-ode](https://github.com/Zymrael/awesome-neural-ode) - A collection of resources regarding the interplay between differential equations, deep learning, dynamical systems, control and numerical methods.
 - [awesome-move](https://github.com/MystenLabs/awesome-move) - Code and content from the Move community.
+- [awesome-scientific-computing](https://github.com/nschloe/awesome-scientific-computing) - :sunglasses: Curated list of awesome software for numerical analysis and scientific computing.
 - [awesome-reasonml](https://github.com/vramana/awesome-reasonml) - A collection of awesome things regarding Reason/OCaml ecosystem.
 - [bots](https://github.com/hackerkid/bots) -  :zap: Tools for building bots.
 - [awesome-document-understanding](https://github.com/tstanislawek/awesome-document-understanding) - A curated list of resources for Document Understanding (DU) topic.